Butterton: The Hillocks

 On Ecton hillside is the unusual copper-topped house known as The Hillocks which was built in 1933 by Arthur Ratcliffe, the MP for Leek.
 When first constructed the property had two storeys with a flat roof, but this leaked water badly and so another storey was added.

 Education

 The small village primary school closed in 1979, as there were too few pupils to attend.
 The nearest primary school today is in Warslow (3 miles away); public transport is funded by the county education committee.
 There is a secondary school in nearby Leek, to which transport is also provided.
 The former primary school building has now become the village hall.

 Culture and community

 The Butterton Wakes takes place every August bank holiday weekend to celebrate the birth of St Bartholomew.
 It has been running for over 100 years and is organised by the Butterton Wakes Committee.
 It takes place in St Bartholomew's Church and the Village Hall, and all the money raised goes towards upkeep of the village hall and church.
 The village also has regular events such as the Christmas Silver Band concerts, the Harvest Supper and afternoon teas in the church.

+The village is featured on Darren Hayman's album Thankful Villages Volume 1.